tchwork/debug-bundle/README.md

   or hard ones (`=&` on arrays or objects properties).
 Repeated occurences of the same object/array/resource won't appear again and again anymore.
 Moreover, you'll be able to inspected the reference structure of your data.
+- ability to operate in the context of an output buffering handler.
 - full exposure of the internal mechanisms used for walking through an arbitrary PHP data structure.